 What the internet says is true: when you purchase locally made goods from an independent shop, you’re not supporting a billionaire CEO but a regular Sue who puts her jeans on one leg at a time, just like you.

 If you’re on the hunt for something particularly meaningful – try journeying inwards.
 If you’re hunting for something meaningful, but also pretty, shiny, and handmade, there is a plethora of choices on Broadway Avenue.
 From handmade Saskatchewan crafts, pottery, local artists’ paintings, eco-friendly products and vintage vinyl, Broadway has it all.
-Pop in to Joyne Marketplace for a delightful selection of local creators’ wares.
 If you’d like to take home a handcrafted item from an Indigenous artisan, visit the Wanuskewin Gift Shop.
 The district also provides you with vegan, veg or meat-atarian eats, some of the best coffee in the city, and cold pints on rooftop or streetside patios.

-The trendy Riversdale is foodie heaven but also the place to go for some out of the ordinary shopping. .
+The trendy Riversdale is foodie heaven but also the place to go for some out of the ordinary shopping.
 This is the spot to outfit yourself with a #Saskatooning uniform.
 Buy an iconic Saskatoon tee from Hardpressed.
 Have some shoes made from scratch at Last Shoes by cordwainer Adam Finn.
-Come away from Hazelwood Vintage with some serious vintage clothes.
-But why stop there!
-Grab a pot of raw honey (Saskatoon Farmers’ Market) or a bulletproof coffee (Soul Foods).
+Come away from Soul Paper with the perfect supplies to make your creative dreams come to life.
 And check out Saskatoon Makerspace where you can buy handcrafted pieces in the city’s newest collaborative venture for local artisans.
 Look at you!
 You’re #Saskatooning!

 Mayfair’s 33rd Street is an area reinventing itself as the eclectic, third cousin twice removed in Saskatoon’s local shopping scene.
 This is where you want to go if you’re a collector of anything rusty and dusty.
 Some of the best vintage finds hide away in The Whimsy Store or Penn’s Antiques.
 Locals flock to Better Off Duds to outfit themselves in used, but not grandparent-y clothing.
 (Unless you are into that – you do you!)
 And, yes, The Flag Shop is a thing and we’re happy to have it.